Welcome to the Forecaster's Corner.

 The most difficult part of this process is knowing what is important and what you can discard.
 Unfortunately, this does take some practice to gain that level of confidence in your filters.
 Here are some ideas on how to get there:

-- Take the time to learn how to read the avalanche advisory.
+- Take the time to learn how to read the avalanche forecast.
 Being able to quickly move through danger ratings, avalanche problems and likelihood of avalanche trigger.
 This is a great video from the National Avalanche Center to help start that navigation.

-- Make a plan for your season in the backcountry and check the avalanche advisory daily.
+- Make a plan for your season in the backcountry and check the avalanche forecast daily.
 This will help you find trends in snowpack conditions and help plan your next trip when the conditions are right.

 - Don’t become so bogged down in information detail that decision making becomes impossible.
 Find the information you need, build a plan and don’t try to outsmart the avalanche problem.